therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 ## Overview

-SAIOS is a model-agnostic AI governance and identity runtime framework (acts as a hypervisor for AI) that operates entirely through structured natural-language interaction.
+SAIHV is a model-agnostic AI governance and identity runtime framework (acts as a hypervisor for AI) that operates entirely through structured natural-language interaction.

 It provides a portable control layer that: